sage-code/eve/manual/composite.md

 ```

 ## Set
 In mathematics a set is an abstract data structure that can store certain values, without any particular order, and no repeated values.
-Sets are fast to search, add or remove elements.
+Sets are fast to search, add or remove elements from.
 However, you have to know the element value in order to search for it or to remove it from the set.

 **declaration**

 ```
-  Set[type] :name := {}
+  Set[type] :name
 ```

 **Empty Set**